 One patient had patch test reactions to ethyl acrylate, 2-hydroxyethylmethacrylate, triethylene glycol dimethacrylate and methylmethacrylate, even though he did not seem to have any history of corresponding exposure.
-As none of these chemicals was detected in the textile extract, cross-reactivity may be the most evident explanation according to the authors.
-They insist on the fact that sources of cross-reacting chemicals may sometimes represent sources of primary sensitisation and that the appearance of cross-reactions and the possibility of primary sensitisation from different sources need to be further investigated.
+As none of these chemicals was detected in the textile extract, cross-reactivity may be the most evident explanation according to the authors (Lammintausta et al. 2010b).
+They insist on the fact that sources of cross-reacting chemicals may sometimes represent sources that induce sensitisation and that the appearance of cross-reactions and the possibility of induction of sensitisation from different sources need to be further investigated.